 Hey! he calls after me.

 Yes!
-I say, but only in my mind, keeping the smile to myself when I turn around.
+I say, mentally pumping my arm but keeping the triumph out of my smile when I turn around.

 Do you write?
 He asks.